EloiStree/EloiStree/README.md

 Good continuation.

 ## Who Am I  🤔?
-_"I am move in so many directions in so many experiments that it is really hard to resume._
+_"I move in so many directions in so many experiments that it is really hard to resume._
 _I am just a leaf in the wind that enjoy the magic of our time: coding."_

 To give you some idea of what I explored in the past, I invite you to watch the following video: